iliana-marquez/diana-vizvary/README.md

 (Visit Live Site[https://iliana-marquez.github.io/diana-vizvary/index.html])

-The main goal of this website is to present Diana's Artistc Profile to new users and to regular community members to keep them up to date with her artistic journey and to give them the opportunity to access many of Dianas services as a musician and music mentor.
+The main goal of this website is to present Diana's Artistic Profile to new users and to regular community members to keep them up to date with her artistic journey and to give them the opportunity to access many of Dianas services as a musician and music mentor.

 This Website was mobile fist designed and allows a user friendly navigation along all device sizes, considering that many if not the majority of her users will visit her Website on mobile devices.